v1.0.0 · Open Source · MIT License

 Side-by-Side Comparison

-Run the exact same prompts on up to 5 models simultaneously and compare every metric on the same leaderboard.
+Run the same prompts on up to 5 models simultaneously and compare every metric on the same leaderboard.

 parallel eval